 Upon his return to the Valley, Kelley and Reeve, both of whom have Irish heritage, connected to flesh out the concept for an Irish restaurant in the region.
 They chose Rhinebeck for its charming, dynamic nature, a nature which Kelley was already familiar with during his time working in the restaurant industry there.
 Located on Garden Street, Bia is just far enough away from the heart of town without being so isolated that diners don’t want to venture too far away from the arts and culture in the community to find it.

-When Bia opens in the first week of April, it will be a fine dining destination that fuses comfort flavors with authentic cultural fare.
+Bia is a fine dining destination that fuses comfort flavors with authentic cultural fare.
 Kelley curates the beverage menu, while Reeve, who also operated the kitchens at Brady’s Pub in Poughkeepsie and 23 Broadway in Kingston, helms the culinary program.

-“The food will be soulful and delicious, the hospitality gracious and warm, the drinks curated and cared for, the ambiance cozy, elegant, and inviting,” Kelley enthuses.
+“The food [is] soulful and delicious, the hospitality gracious and warm, the drinks curated and cared for, the ambiance cozy, elegant, and inviting,” Kelley enthuses.

 As for the menu, it aims to introduce diners to the signature flavors and ingredients that define Ireland as a whole.
 Dishes will be unique, with offerings that range from miniature braised beef and stilton pies and sizzling Jonah crab claws in garlic-parsley butter to an Irish-inspired Sunday roast and a foie gras and chicken liver tart.
 In addition, daily and seasonal specials take precedence, with a rotating selection of wild game and fish of the day selections to tempt diners throughout the week.

 When it comes time to order, the menu depends on where diners are located.
-While the full a la carte and vegetarian menus will be available throughout the eatery at all hours of operation, the blackboard menu will be accessible exclusively in the bar and lounge area for those who want light bites to pair with their cocktails.
-On top of that, Kelley and team will also introduce a “neighborhood” menu, an Irish concept that features smaller portions and modest price points to diners who prefer prix fixe, early bird specials.
+While the full à la carte and vegetarian menus are available throughout the eatery, the blackboard menu is accessible exclusively in the bar and lounge area for those who want light bites to pair with their cocktails.
+On top of that, Kelley and team offer a “neighborhood” menu, an Irish concept that features smaller portions and modest price points to diners who prefer prix fixe, early bird specials.